 - What happens to my data if I leave?
 Get the export format, timeline, and cost in writing.

 - What is the migration path for acquired practices running different software?
-If their answer is "we handle it," ask for the specific timeline, cost, and data loss expectations.
+Ask for the specific timeline, cost, and data loss expectations.

 The Comparison at a Glance